 (d) Metastatic Bone Cancer.

-(1) In situations where the CE accepts a case under the SEC provision based on metastatic (secondary) bone cancer, often the primary source of the metastatic bone cancer will prove to be the prostate.
-If the CE does not accept the prostate cancer due to a lack of a causative link and because prostate cancer is not a SEC specified cancer, it is important that the CE ensure that the non-covered prostate cancer is not considered in the impairment rating.
-Only the accepted condition of SEC metastatic bone cancer is considered for the impairment rating.
-If a rating is received for the prostate, the report must be resubmitted and a new rating must be requested.
+(1) In situations where the CE accepts a case under the Special Exposure Cohort (SEC) provision based on metastatic (secondary) cancer, i.e. metastatic bone or metastatic renal cancer, often the primary source of the metastatic cancer will prove to be the prostate.
+If the CE does not accept the prostate cancer due to a lack of a causative link and because prostate cancer is not an SEC-specified cancer, it is important that the CE ensure that the non-covered prostate cancer is not considered in the impairment rating.
+Only the accepted condition of SEC metastatic cancer is considered for the impairment rating.

 7. Receipt of the Impairment Evaluation.
-Upon completion of the impairment evaluation and receipt in the DO, the CE reviews the report to assure that all DEEOIC criteria has been met.
-While by no means exhaustive, the CE reviews impairment evaluations to determine the following: whether the opining physician possesses the requisite skills and requirements to provide a rating as set out under paragraph 4d(2); whether the evaluation was conducted within one year of receipt by DEEOIC; whether the report addresses the covered illness or illnesses; and whether the whole person percentage of impairment is listed with a clearly rationalized medical opinion as to its relationship to the covered illness or illnesses.
-The employee is entitled to an award of impairment benefits if one or more percentage points of the impairment are found to be related to a covered illness or illnesses.
+Upon completion of the impairment evaluation and receipt in the DO, the CE reviews the report to assure that all DEEOIC criteria for a valid impairment are met.
+The CE reviews the impairment evaluation to determine the following: whether the opining physician possesses the requisite skills and requirements to provide a rating as set out in paragraph 4d(2); whether the evaluation was conducted within one year of receipt by the DEEOIC; whether the report addresses the covered illness or illnesses; and whether the whole person percentage of impairment is explained with a clearly rationalized medical opinion as to its relationship to the covered illness or illnesses.

 a.
 Awards.
 To calculate the award, the CE multiplies the percentage points of the impairment rating of the employee’s covered illness or illnesses by $2,500.
 For example, if a physician assigns an impairment rating of 40% or 40 points, the CE multiplies 40 by $2,500, to equal a $100,000 impairment award.